ihdia/seamformer/README.md

 ```

 ### Preparing the configuration files
 For each experiment, internal parameters have been extracted to an external configuration JSON file.
 To modify values for your experiment, please do so here.

-Format : `<dataset_name>_<exp_name>_Configuration.json`
+For quick reference , check out [sample_exp_configuration]().

   | Parameters  | Description | Default Value
   | ----------  | ----------- | ------------- |